ylhyra/ylhyra_content/not_data/content/explanations/Alphabet/I.md

 reviewed: no
 ---

-The letter '''i''' is pronounced similar to the English ''k'''i'''d''.
+The letter '''i''' is pronounced similarly to the English ''k'''i'''d''.
 The Icelandic letter ''[[y]]'' has the exact same pronunciation.

 It can be [[Long sound|long]]: